❝ Prediction is difficult, especially when dealing with the future ❞

 For each example, comparing this fitted value to the corresponding actual value becomes the basis for the machine learning the relationships.

-Error: Difference between the actual value of \(y\), and the value of \(y\) fitted by the model.
+Residual: Difference between the actual value of y, and the value of y fitted by the model.

-There are many possibilities for the machine to learn from the data.
-Choose from many different:
+There are many ways for the machine to learn from the data.
+The analyst can choose from many different:

-• Types of models such as linear regression and non-linear regression, support vector machines, random forests, and neural networks.
+- Types of models, such as linear regression, nonlinear regression, support vector machines, random forests, XGboost, and neural networks.

-• Solution algorithms to estimate the weights of the given model.
+- Solution algorithms to estimate the weights of the selected model.

-• Specific settings chosen for the solution algorithm, each of which can be tuned to potentially obtain better predictive performance.
+- Specific settings for the solution algorithm, each of which can be tuned to potentially improve predictive performance.

-To learn how to do machine learning is to learn how to invoke these different types of models, estimation algorithms, and their associated settings to derive the most effective predictive model from a given set of data.
-An expert in machine learning understands all of these models and corresponding algorithms, how to implement them for computer analysis, how to best tune each procedure to obtain the best performance, and then ultimately deploy the learned model to the relevant prediction setting.
-To attain a high level of expertise requires much practice and some mathematical training to understand better how the different procedures work for more effective tuning.
+To learn machine learning is to learn how to invoke different types of models, estimation algorithms, and their associated settings to derive an effective predictive model from a given set of data.
+An expert in machine learning understands these models and corresponding algorithms, how they relate to each other, how to implement them for computer analysis, how to tune each procedure for better performance, and how to deploy the learned model to the relevant prediction setting.
+Attaining that level of expertise requires much practice and some mathematical training to better understand how the different procedures work.

-Perhaps other algorithms or functional forms or features would have lead to a more useful predictive model in our online retail clothing example.
+Perhaps other algorithms, functional forms, or features would have led to a more useful predictive model in our online retail clothing example.
 Under the imposed functional form of a weighted sum, however, and given the chosen estimation algorithm, the resulting estimated weights – 3.80, 7.32, and -386.22 – minimize some function of the errors as applied to the training data.

 1.6 Test